 Appalachian initiated the Fish Impingement and Entrainment Study in 2020 in accordance with the schedule provided in the RSP and completed the study in 2021.
-A preliminary Fish Impingement and Entrainment Study Report was filed with the ISR on January 11, 2021, and the results were presented at the ISR meeting held on January 21, 2021.
-No study modifications were made or required by FERC subsequent to comments received at or following the ISR meeting.
+No study modifications were made or required by FERC subsequent to comments received at or following the ISR or USR meetings.